expoapp/Topicos-Trabalho-BD2/README.md

    	 END;
 	    $BODY$ LANGUAGE 'plpgsql';

 	 CREATE TRIGGER trigger_valida_cadastro
 	  BEFORE INSERT OR UPDATE ON cliente
 	  FOR EACH ROW
 	  EXECUTE PROCEDURE valida_criacao_usuario();

+/////////////////////////////////////////////////////////////////////////

+   	 [TRIGGER PARA VALIDAR CADASTRO DE EMPRESA]

+	CREATE FUNCTION valida_criacao_empresa() RETURNS trigger AS $BODY$ BEGIN
+			-- Verificar se foi fornecido o login, senha, email, cpf, data_nascimento foram informados IF NEW.login IS NULL THEN
+			    RAISE EXCEPTION 'O login do usuário não pode ser nulo';
+			END IF;
+			IF NEW.senha IS NULL THEN
+			    RAISE EXCEPTION 'A senha do usuário precisa ser preenchida';
+			END IF;

+			IF NEW.cpf IS NULL THEN
+			    RAISE EXCEPTION 'O cpf do usuário não pode ser nulo';
+			END IF;

+			IF NEW.email IS NULL THEN
+			    RAISE EXCEPTION 'O email do usuário não pode ser nulo';
+			END IF;

+			IF NEW.data_nascimento IS NULL THEN
+			    RAISE EXCEPTION 'a data de nascimento do usuário não pode ser nulo';
+			END IF;
+			--
+			-- Verifica tamanho da senha e cpf
+			--
+			IF char_length(NEW.senha) < 3 THEN
+			    RAISE EXCEPTION 'A senha não pode ter menos que 4 dígitos';
+			END IF;

+			IF char_length(NEW.cnpj) <> 14 THEN
+			    RAISE EXCEPTION 'CPF inválido';
+			END IF;

+			IF NEW.email NOT LIKE '%@%.%' THEN
+					RAISE EXCEPTION 'Email inválido';
+				END IF;
+			RETURN NULL;
+		 END;
+		    $BODY$ LANGUAGE 'plpgsql';

+		 CREATE TRIGGER trigger_valida_cadastro_empresa
+		  BEFORE INSERT OR UPDATE ON empresa
+		  FOR EACH ROW
+		  EXECUTE PROCEDURE valida_criacao_empresa();

 <br>